Brown's homer sends A's to 4-2 victory over skidding Angels - KESQ

 Lowrie also went deep and scored two runs for Oakland, which had dropped four of five.
 Sam Moll (1-0) got the win and Dany Jimenez picked up his eighth save.

+“We’ve talked about getting back to how we played offensively the first 10 games.
+Jed had a big homer and Seth had quality at-bats,” Kotsay said.

-Anthony Rendon had two hits and drove in a run for the Angels, who have lost a season-high five straight games.
+Anthony Rendon had two hits and drove in a run for the Angels, who have lost a season-high four straight games.

+“We won games up there (last weekend) but didn’t beat them up offensively.
+We have to be better against them offensively,” manager Joe Maddon said.
+“A lot of our issues against them the past couple seasons is we didn’t hit them hard.”

 Oakland grabbed a 1-0 lead in the first when Lowrie drove Silseth’s splitter into the right-field seats.
 The Angels tied it in the home half when Shohei Ohtani drew a walk, stole second and came home on Rendon’s base hit to right.